Five Common Issues with Weld-On Hinges and Quick Solutions

 Symptoms: Rust spots form, hinges operate stiffly, squeak, and lose visual appeal and functionality.

-Causes: Outdoor exposure accelerates oxidation if hinges lack protective coatings.
+Outdoor exposure accelerates oxidation if hinges lack protective coatings.
 Ordinary carbon steel corrodes quickly, while welding heat zones or small cracks at seams become rust initiation points.
 Neglecting cleaning and lubrication worsens corrosion.
+Several environmental factors accelerate this process:

 Impact: Rust hinders hinge rotation, damages welds, and may weaken the surrounding structure.

-Corrosion isn’t the only cause of hinge failure—incorrect load capacity also leads to problems.
+Corrosion is not the only cause of hinge failure.
+Incorrect load capacity also leads to serious problems.

 Issue 4: Mismatched Load Capacity